How to market yourself #3: How to install a WordPress blog on your site

 WordPress is a robust and feature-full web publishing platform with a focus on aesthetics, web standards and usability.
 WordPress, as it says on it’s homepage, is both free and priceless at the same time.

 This is about a WordPress.org blog.
 What’s the difference between WordPress.org and WordPress.com?
-Wordpress.org is where you can download Wordpress to use on your own hosting service and have your own specific website address (this is what I’m recommending).
-Wordpress.com hosts WordPress blogs and therefore puts WordPress.com in your website address and gives you generally less control over your website, for example, the number and kind of adverts and affiliate links are restricted.
+WordPress.org is where you can download WordPress to use on your own hosting service and have your own specific website address (this is what I’m recommending).
+WordPress.com hosts WordPress blogs and therefore puts WordPress.com in your website address and gives you generally less control over your website, for example, the number and kind of adverts and affiliate links are restricted.

 WordPress is the best Content Management System for simple “shop window on the world” websites for small and medium sized companies, in my opinion.